Deadwooding: Robust Global Pruning for Deep Neural Networks: Deadwooding

 \section{Deadwooding}

 \emph{Deadwooding} consists of two phases: {\bf (1)} Model Pruning and {\bf (2)} Fine-tuning.
-First, the Lagrangian Dual based pruning approach forces the least useful $\frac{1-k'}{k}\%$ (i.e., desired amount of pruning) network parameters close to zero while ensuring high accuracy and robustness.
+First, the Lagrangian Dual based pruning approach forces the least useful $\frac{k-k'}{k}\%$ (i.e., desired amount of pruning) network parameters to approach zero while ensuring high accuracy and robustness.
 These parameters are then removed with minimum impact on the model accuracy (see Section \ref{sec:Model_pruning}).
 Next, an adaptation of the knowledge distillation is used as a fine-tuning step (see Section \ref{sec:fine_tuning}).

-\subsection{Model Pruning Step}
+\subsection{Model pruning step}

-The pruning step implements the ideal robust pruning objective (Problem \eqref{eq:p_prune}) through the Lagrangian dual method described, iteratively, in Equation \eqref{eq:dual}.
+The pruning step implements the robust pruning objective through the Lagrangian dual method described in Equation \eqref{eq:dual}.
 The process is described in Algorithm \ref{alg:learning}.
-Given the input dataset $D$, the optimizer step size $\alpha > 0$, and a Lagrangian step size $\rho_k$, the Lagrangian multipliers are initialized in line \ref{line:1}.
-The training is performed for a number of epochs, and each epoch $k$ optimizes the reduced model parameters ${\theta}^\downarrow = \bm{b} \theta$ of the optimizer ${\cal M}_{\bm{b}\theta (\lambda^k)}$ using the Lagrangian multipliers $\lambda^k$ associated with current epoch (lines \ref{line:3}--\ref{line:5}).
-Finally, after each epoch, the Lagrangian multipliers are updated according to a \emph{dual ascent} rule \cite{boyd2011distributed} (line \ref{line:6}).
+Given the input dataset $D$, the optimizer step size $\alpha > 0$, and a Lagrangian step size $\rho_t$, the Lagrangian multipliers are initialized in line \ref{line:1}.
+The training is performed until the required number of parameters are below a pre-decided threshold $W$ (line \ref{line:2}), and each epoch $t$ optimizes the reduced model parameters ${\theta}^\downarrow = \bm{b} \theta$ of the classifier ${\cal M}_{\bm{b}\theta (\lambda^t)}$ using the Lagrangian multipliers $\lambda^t$ associated with current epoch (lines \ref{line:3}--\ref{line:5}).
+Finally, after each epoch, the Lagrangian multipliers are updated according to a \emph{dual ascent} rule \cite{boyd2011distributed} (lines \ref{line:6} and \ref{line:7}).
+The resulting model statisfies the required capacity constraints (given the imposed threshold factor).
+This training step is thus followed by the removal of the remaining $k-k'$ parameters with corresponding $\bm{b}$ values smaller than $W$.

-The following subsection describe the differentiable proxy functions adopted by \emph{Deadwooding} to ensure the robustness and pruning constraints.
+The following subsections describe the three components of the pruning loss Equation \eqref{eq:lagrangian_relaxation} (Algorithm \ref{alg:learning} line \ref{line:5}) and their relation with achieving robustness and pruning.

-\paragraph{Adversarial Robustness Proxy} Robustness during pruning is achieved by maximizing the margins separating the projection of the input samples to their decision boundary.
+\textbf{Adversarial robustness proxy.} To incorporate robustness during the pruning step, Deadwooding uses an adversarial proxy loss function that aims at maximizing the distance of the projection of the input samples to their decision boundary.
 Intuitively, samples farther away from the decision boundary are less sensitive to input perturbations under the lens of the model output.
-Following \citeauthor{tran2021differentially}, we approximate the distance of an input sample $X$ to the decision boundary for a $K$-class classifier using the output logit values:
+Following \citet{tran2021differentially}, we approximate the distance of an input sample $X$ to the decision boundary for a $K$-class classifier using the output logit values: